Skip to content

 Querying Magic Transit and Magic WAN tunnel bandwidth analytics with GraphQL

-The following API call will request Magic Transit or Magic WAN ingress tunnel traffic over a one-hour period and output the requested fields.
-Be sure to replace <CLOUDFLARE_ACCOUNT_TAG> with your account ID, <EMAIL>, <API_KEY>1 (legacy) or <API_TOKEN>2 (preferred method) with your API credentials, and adjust the datetime_geq and datetime_leq values as needed.
+The following API call requests Magic Transit or Magic WAN ingress tunnel traffic over a one-hour period and outputs the requested fields.
+Replace <CLOUDFLARE_ACCOUNT_TAG> with your account ID, <EMAIL>, <API_KEY>1 (legacy), or <API_TOKEN>2 (preferred) with your API credentials, and adjust the datetime_geq and datetime_leq values as needed.

-The following example queries for ingress traffic.
-To query for egress, change the value in the direction filter.
+The example queries for ingress traffic.
+To query for egress traffic, change the value in the direction filter.

 API Call